When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 Han River in Yeoido

 For the most part, Seoul is billed as a year-round destination.
-While it’s not untrue, there are some times you might rather avoid.
-They include the Korean Lunar New Year, Chuseok, and the summer monsoon season.
+While I wouldn’t say it’s untrue, there are some times you might rather avoid—whether for crowds or weather conditions—including the Korean Lunar New Year, Chuseok, and the summer monsoon season.

 Seoul Weather by Season